WSFS (AM): WAAF

-The station was licensed by the Department of Commerce on April 7, 1922.
-The original call sign was WAAF.
-It was one of the first radio stations in Chicago and was owned by the Chicago Daily Drover's Journal, with its transmitter and studios at the Union Stock Yards.
+The United States Department of Commerce regulated the country's radio stations from 1912 until the 1927 formation of the Federal Radio Commission (FRC).
+Effective December 1, 1921, a regulation was adopted specifying that broadcasting stations were authorized for operation on wavelengths of 360 meters (833 kHz) for "entertainment" programs, and 485 meters (619 kHz) for "market and weather reports".

+This station was one of the first broadcasting stations in Chicago.
+It was initially licensed on April 7, 1922, to the Union Stock Yards & Transit Company, with its transmitter and studios located at the yards.
+It was authorized to transmit on both wavelengths, and its original call sign, randomly issued from a sequential roster, was WAAF.
+A few months later, ownership was changed to Chicago Daily Drovers Journal.

-The station originally broadcast at 620 and later 830 kHz.
-By 1923, the station's frequency had been changed to 1050 kHz.
-By 1925 the station was broadcasting at 1080 kHz, running 200 watts.
-By 1927, the station's power had been increased to 500 watts, and the station's frequency was changed to 770 kHz.
-In 1928, the station's frequency was changed to 920 kHz.
-The station operated during daytime hours only.
+In 1923, WAAF's frequency was changed to 1050 kHz.
+In late 1924, the station began broadcasting at 1080 kHz, with a power of 200 watts.
+By 1927, the station's power had been increased to 500 watts, and its frequency changed to 770 kHz.
+On November 11, 1928, under the provisions of the FRC's General Order 40, the frequency was changed to 920 kHz, limited to daytime hours only.

-The station's programming was initially devoted to trade news, but in 1929, its programming was broadened.
-The station would air a variety of music programs, along with news, live market reports, and a variety of other programs.
+WAAF's programming was initially devoted to trade news, but in 1929 it was broadened to include music programs, along with news, live market reports, and a variety of other programs.

-The station's transmitter and studios were destroyed in the 1934 Stock Yards fire.
+WAAF's transmitter and studios were destroyed in the 1934 Stock Yards fire.
 The station broadcast live coverage of the fire until smoke and heat forced them to leave the building.
 The station's studios were moved to the Palmer House following the fire.

-In 1936, the station's power was increased to 1,000 watts.
-In 1941, the station's frequency was changed to 950 kHz.
+In 1936, the power was increased to 1,000 watts.
 In the 1940s, the station aired orchestral music and popular music.
-In 1948, the station's studios were moved to the LaSalle-Wacker Building.
+In March 1941, WAAF moved to its current frequency of 950 kHz., with the implementation of the North American Regional Broadcasting Agreement.
+In 1948, studios were moved to the LaSalle-Wacker Building.

-In 1955, the station began airing "Juke Box Matinee", hosted by Hal Fredericks, in association with the Recorded Music Service Association and the Chicago Juke Box Operators' Association.
+In 1955, WAAF began airing "Juke Box Matinee", hosted by Hal Fredericks, in association with the Recorded Music Service Association and the Chicago Juke Box Operators' Association.
 The show featured a monthly "Hunch Tune", which would be promoted on the show and featured as the No. 1 selection in juke boxes.
 The first "Hunch Tune" was "Rollin' Stone" by Eddie Fontaine.
 In 1956, the station adopted a jazz format.
 Personalities heard on the station during its jazz years included Marty Faye, Daddy-O Daylie, Olympic gold medalist Jesse Owens, and Dick Buckley.